 I know, I said I’d feature two, but there are way too many snaps I want to show you so let’s do one city at a time instead.

-So, let’s start in Florence.
-We spent days 4 and 5 of our 10 day holiday in the city.
+Florence!
+We spent days 4 and 5 of our 10 day holiday in Italy.

-We took the train from Roma, apparently, they’re very unreliable… whoever thinks that, they haven’t experienced Thameslink and Southern here in the south of England!
+We took the train from Roma, apparently, they’re very unreliable… whoever thinks that they haven’t experienced Thameslink and Southern Fail here in the south of England!

-Everybody smokes anywhere there’s a bit of a draft!
+Everybody smokes anywhere there’s a bit of a draft or fresh air!

 The centre of Florence is filled with antique, craft and tapestry shops.
-I was really wanting to buy lots of it but we were very limited in time at the city and in space with our bag.
+I was really wanting to buy lots of it but we were very limited in time and luggage space.